 Established in 1969.

 Two rivers cut across the park (Crocodile and Nels Rivers), spectacular waterfalls, African Rain Forest, suspended bridge crosses the Crocodile River, one of the largest collections of South African fig trees.
-OPERATIONAL HOURS:

 Mon-Sun – Sep-Mar: 08h00-18h00